 The harbor (or harbour) seal, also known as the common seal, is a true seal found along temperate and Arctic marine coastlines of the Northern Hemisphere.
 The most widely distributed species of pinniped (walruses, eared seals, and true seals), they are found in coastal waters of the northern Atlantic and Pacific oceans, the Baltic and North Seas.
 Seals are common near the docks you will fish from, as they feed on spawning salmon.

-Get your spot before there gone!
+Get your spot before they're gone!